mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_3.md

 	- **concurrency control**: since writes are sequential append only, its common to only have a single writer.
 Data files are append only and immutable, so they can be read concurrently
 	-
 ##### segment files
-- since the log is an append-only structure, we need to keep *segment files* to prevent running out of space
+- since the log is an append-only structure, we need break it up into *segment files* to prevent running out of space
 - after a segment file reaches a certain size, we can create a new one to write to, then perform *compaction* on the older segment files, meaning, throwing away duplicate keys in the log and keeping only the most recent update
 	- older segment files are merged in the background then swapped without interruption to writes

 #### SSTables
-- **Sorted String Table** (SSTable) - takes the idea for hash indexes, but requires that segment files be sorted in order by key. also requires that each key only appears once in each merged segment table (because in order to do compaction, we need to mergesort, which relies on uniqueness of keys)
+- **Sorted String Table** (SSTable) - takes the idea for hash indexes, but requires that segment files be sorted in order by key. also requires that each key only appears once in each merged segment table (because in order to do compaction, we need to mergesort, which relies on uniqueness of keys when comparing one file to another)
 - keys duplicated across segment files don't matter, since most recent segment contains most up to date value per key
-- your in memory hash index can be sparse, because keys are sorted and so easy to scan (typically one index per every few kilobytes is sufficient)
+- your in-memory hash index can be sparse, because keys are sorted and so easy to scan (typically one index per every few kilobytes is sufficient)
 - you can compress blocks and then just point the index at a block, saving disk space and I/O

 ##### LSM-Trees
 - described in Patrick O'Neil et al *Log-Structured Merge-Tree* or LSM-tree
 - *memtable* and SSTable introduced by Google's Bigtable paper